GymBotAI/app/src/screens/README.md

 This folder contains all the screens for the app.
 Screens may be nested in folders if they are related to each other.

+The `src/screens/bottom-tabs` folder contains all the screens that are part of the bottom tab navigator.

 ## Screens

 - Chat